nicolai86/scaleway-terraform-demo/README.md

 Note that it doesn't matter which server we talk to.

 > TODO describe how to lookup IMAGE uuid.
-Right now I'm working around the issue: create a server, describe via API, use image uuid from response
+Right now I'm working around the issue: create a server, describe via API, use image uuid from response. scw images --no-trunc doesn't work for ARM… :?

 Lets continue with setting up our nomad cluster!